RememberOfLife/mirabel/README.md

 * switching from a frontend that once had a game running to another game crashes the frontend by set_game, not realiably reproducable so far

 ## todo
-* generational index on the board the client has, so other ui utilities can cache its outputs easily
+* rework events to be at least creationwise c compatible, hide serializers in c impl by typedefs
-* some general purpose possiblity to load and get the postion strings in some metagui window, but where? also display a move list somewhere..
+* game config window should offer to get and set the state strings, store where? also display a move list somewhere..
 * use imgui docking branch to enable docking of metagui windows to the side of the frontend
   * dockspace as optional enable in the menu bar
   * DockSpaceOverViewport(GetMainViewPort, NoDockingInCentralNode | PassthruCentalNode) to not display the center 5 nodes, disable inner padding on docking window